aenfield/Data512/project/README.md

 In this project I used Bayesian multi-level regression and post-stratification (MRP), and Python and [PyMC3](https://github.com/pymc-devs/pymc3) to adjust an unrepresentative sample of election preferences and predict the outcome of the 2016 US Presidential election.
 My results don't match the survey from which I used the raw data, possibly because I haven't used enough predictors (in the interest of simplicity).
 Nonetheless, the code and explanation show an attempt at learning and applying MRP using a language and MCMC framework that I haven't found used for such a purpose before.

 **NOTE:** I'm new to this concept and PyMC3, and did this work without review.
+I also spent a relatively minimal amount of time on this project, as it was just a portion of the work for a particular class.
 If you happen upon this project and see things I did incorrectly or can do better, please let me know - it'll help me continue to learn.
+There's a non-exhaustive list of many things that I could do to improve this work in the Discussion section at the end of the [MRP_Presidential_Election_2016.ipynb](MRP_Presidential_Election_2016.ipynb) notebook.

 # License